Make. Build. Do.

 These volunteers are stationed throughout the concourse to provide information and assistance to all conference attendees.

-- Greeters should be outgoing and approach conference attendees to welcome and offer assistance
+- being outgoing and approach conference attendees to welcome and offer assistance.

-- Monitors will ensure signage for presentation is correct and up to date, posting information about session relocations or cancellations
+- monitoring session signage for accuracy.
+Post information about session relocations or cancellations as needed.

 Who is eligible to serve as a volunteer?